stfalcon-studio/ContentManager/README.md

 }
 ```

 Override onSaveInstanceState, onRestoreInstanceState.
-It is need for fix bug with some Samsung and Sony devices when taking photo in landscape mode
+It is needed for fixing bugs with some Samsung and Sony devices when taking photo in a landscape mode:
 ```java
 @Override
 protected void onRestoreInstanceState(Bundle savedInstanceState) {